Data Centers in Washington

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: With over 63 network providers operating in the state as of September 2025, businesses have extensive choice.
-Most colocation facilities are carrier-neutral, offering connections to multiple Tier 1 backbones and regional networks.
+Carrier Density & Carrier Neutrality With over 60 unique network providers operating in the state as of September 2025, businesses have extensive choice.
+The market features numerous carrier-neutral data centers, ensuring competitive pricing and high-quality service for colocation and interconnection.

-Bare Metal: Bare metal server options are widely available from multiple providers.
+Bare Metal Bare metal server capacity is readily available from multiple providers.
 Companies like Hivelocity and phoenixNAP offer dedicated server solutions for workloads requiring maximum performance and control.

 Power Analysis